lazoriks/car_booking/README.md

 ### Media

-* Open sites and sources of images and emblems(Sorry, I forgot links these pictures;))
+* Open sites and sources of images and emblems(my own photos of my car)
 * Code institute for the deployment process
 * Translated with www.DeepL.com/Translator and Grammarly for Windows